 Well, Gimli felt like that when they came out of Fangorn forest and Merry and Pippin were there to tell him that they have been enjoying some tasty food while they were running around chasing them.

-Tolkien’s diversity allowed him to create one really special meal (if it can be called a meal).
+Tolkien’s diversity allowed him to create a one really special meal (if it can be called a meal).
 Lembas bread.
 This pastry is meant to keep a person full even after they eat only one.

 …One will keep a traveler on his feet for a day of long labour, even if he be one of the tall Men of Minas Tirith.”

 The sentence above is the exact one that Tolkien used to describe Lembas in Fellowship of the ring.
 Even if you are not much of a baker, you can still make these pastries that are made just like bread is.
-Few ingredients are used, and skill level doesn’t have to be high.
+Few ingredients are used, and the skill level doesn’t have to be high.
 Rest is just your imagination.
 Lembas that you are making don’t have to be bland food.
 You can throw a few slabs of butter in it, sweeten it, spicy it up, or make it sour.
 It’s really up to you.
 Whatever you choose, the final product can still resemble the lembas the looks we all saw in movies.